Skip to main content

 • Encourages critical reading and text analysis in providing feedback

-General Good Practice
+General Good Practice in Peer Feedback and Assessment

 • Establish working guidelines (rules, etiquette) and communicate these to the students beforehand.
 Depending on your group, you may be able to come up with negotiated guidelines that are student-led.